 1. Course Access is Limited to a Few Months

 Students can choose a course based on the date of their exam, and most courses begin about 10 weeks before the exam.
 Those who want to begin studying sooner or need more time may be out of luck.

-2. No App or other Mobile Features
+2. No Dedicated Mobile App

 This course comes with many state-of-the-art online course features, but it is not as flexible or portable as some of its competitors.
 If you have online access, you can watch the videos and play the games.
 There also isn’t an option to preview online features on their website.
 Students will have to buy the course before they can explore various features.